-Robocalls are annoying and the FCC are looking to introduce new rules which should help stop these types of calls in the US.
+Robocalls are annoying and the FCC is looking to introduce new rules which should help stop these types of calls in the US.

-The FCC are looking to make the carriers adopt Stir / Shaken protocols which should cut down on these types of calls.
+The FCC is looking to make the carriers adopt Stir/Shaken protocols which should cut down on these types of calls.

-At the moment any number can be spoofed of faked, these new rules would mean that the actual number is being authenticated between the two networks.
+At the moment, any number can be spoofed or faked, making it difficult for consumers to trust the caller ID information displayed on their phones.
+These new rules would mean that the actual number is being authenticated between the two networks.
+Stir/Shaken protocols work by using digital certificates, based on common public key cryptography techniques, to ensure that the calling number is secure and verified.
 This should put a stop to numbers being faked and spoofed.

-The FCC are making all carriers use the new protocols by June 2021, this will cut down on these robocalls using fake numbers and it would also make it earlier for these callers to be identified and prosecuted.
+The FCC is making all carriers use the new protocols by June 2021.
+This will cut down on these robocalls using fake numbers and it would also make it easier for these callers to be identified and prosecuted.
+The implementation of Stir/Shaken protocols is a significant step forward in the fight against robocalls, as it provides a reliable method for verifying the legitimacy of calls.

 Source Gizmodo